Book Now

 In fact, some parts of this trek will give you closer and better views of Everest as compared to some parts of the iconic Everest Base Camp Trek.
 These views feel almost close enough to touch.

-The names of treks make them sound similar and gives an idea that both of these revolve around the iconic Mt.
+The names of treks make them sound similar and give an idea that both of these revolve around the iconic Mt.
 Everest, which they do.
 But these treks are entirely different from each other.
-The Everest Base Camp trek is a high-altitude adventure which takes you to the foot of the tallest mountain in the world at the Everest Base Camp at 5,364 meters (17,598 feet).
-Most trekkers even go to Kala Pathhar at 5,545 meters which is the highest point reachable in the Everest region while trekking.
+The Everest Base Camp trek is a high-altitude adventure that takes you to the foot of the tallest mountain in the world at the Everest Base Camp at 5,364 meters (17,598 feet).
+Most trekkers even go to Kala Pathhar at 5,545 meters, which is the highest point reachable in the Everest region while trekking.

-On the other hand, the Everest View Trek explores the lower Everest region, and it explores the beauty, people, and culture at a more relaxed pace.
+On the other hand, the Everest View Trek explores the lower Everest region, and it explores the beauty of Everest region, people, and culture at a more relaxed pace.
 The highest point that this trek reaches is at 3,880 meters at the Tengboche village.

 Thus, the Everest View Trek stays well below the high-altitude risk areas and features less risk of altitude sickness.
 It also features cozy teahouses and optional luxury lodges, meaning you can trek comfortably with less physical strain.